BARTON BROAD

 |

-Barton Broad is the second largest of the Norfolk Broads and was subject to substantial improvement a few years ago.
+Barton Broad is the second largest of the Norfolk Broads and was subject to substantial improvement around the millenium.
 A multi-million pound project was undertaken by the Broads Authority aimed at restoring the silting broad to clear water.
-The project on the whole has been a success and Barton Broad is once again a real boating paradise.
-The Broad is home to numerous wildlife, including many species of birds, fish and even otters, who have returned to the broad following the clearwater project.
-An annual sailing regatta is held every August. |
+The project on the whole has been a success and Barton Broad is once again a real boating paradise and does not suffer from shallow water like other broads.
+Barton Broad is home to numerous wildlife, including many species of birds, fish and even otters, who have returned to the broad following the clearwater project.
+An annual sailing regatta is held every August at the Norfolk Punt Club, who have their clubhouse in the middle of the broad!
+Please note that the Broads Authority no longer offer boat trips on Barton Broad. |

 |